-The file LogiLDA.dll is not found?
-If you see the error message “There was a problem starting C:\Windows\System32\LogiLDA.dll.
+If you see the error message “There was a problem starting C:WindowsSystem32LogiLDA.dll.
 The specified module could not be found“, don’t worry.
-Although it’s incredibly frustrating, you’re definitely not the only person to experience this problem.
-Thousands of users have recently reported the very same issue.
-More importantly, you should be able to fix it pretty easily…
+You’re definitely not the only person to experience this problem; thousands of users have recently reported the very same issue.
+After reading this post, you should be able to fix it pretty easily…

 What is LogiLDA.dll?